lbelzile/math80667a/docs/03-completely_randomized_trials.md

 Scatterplots are not a good option because observations get overlaid.
 There are multiple workarounds, involving transparency, bubble plots for discrete data with ties, adding noise (jitter) to every observation or drawing values using a thin line if the data are continuous.

-Journals are plagued with poor visualisations, a prime example of which is the infamous [dynamite plot](https://simplystatistics.org/2019/02/21/dynamite-plots-must-die/).
-The problem with this (or with other summary statistics) is that they hide precious information about the spread and values taken by the data.
+Journals are plagued with poor visualisations, a prime example of which is the infamous [dynamite plot](https://simplystatistics.org/2019/02/21/dynamite-plots-must-die/): it consists of a bar plot with one standard error interval.
+The problem with this (or with other summary statistics) is that they hide precious information about the spread and values taken by the data, as many different data could give rise to the same average while being quite different in nature.
 The height of the bar is the sample average and the bars extend beyond one standard error: this makes little sense as we end up comparing areas, whereas the mean is a single number.
 The right panel of Figure \@ref(fig:dynamiteplot) shows instead a dot plot for the data, i.e., sample values with ties stacked for clarity, along with the sample average and a 95% confidence interval for the latter as a line underneath.
-In this example, there are not enough observations per group to produce histograms and the like and a boxplot would also be useless: a summary of nine numbers isn't really needed.
+In this example, there are not enough observations per group to produce histograms and the like and a boxplot would also be useless: a summary of nine numbers isn't really needed as there aren't enough data to justify this dimension reduction step. @Weissgerber:2015 discusses alternative solutions and can be referenced when fighting reviewers who insist on bad visualizations.

-If we have a lot of data, it sometimes help to represent selected summary statistics.
+If we have a lot of data, it sometimes help to represent selected summary statistics or group data.
 A box-and-whiskers plot (or boxplot) is a commonly used graphic representing the whole data distribution using five numbers

 - The box gives the quartiles, say $q_1$, $q_2$ (median) and $q_3$ of the distribution: 50\% of the observations are smaller or larger than $q_2$, 25\% are smaller than $q_1$ and 75\% are smaller than $q_3$ for the sample.
 - The whiskers extend up to $1.5$ times the box width ($q_3-q_1$) (so the largest observation that is smaller than $q_3+1.5(q_3-q_1)$, etc.)